Why We Started Food52

 It's time to widen the circle.
-We're launching our new shop, which we call Provisions.
-We'll bring like-minded makers and artisans together with all of us cooks and food people to celebrate their goods and crafts.
+We launched our shop in 2013 to bring like-minded makers and artisans together with all of us, and to celebrate their goods and crafts.
 Because great food isn't just about ingredients, it's about everything that makes a meal – it's the platter you serve tacos on; the composter in your kitchen; the knife you take on picnics; the beeswax candles that burn on your table; and the honey from the same apiary that you stir into your tea.

 The people who make these products are doing vital work that complements our community's work in their kitchens.
 They're upholding traditions and improving upon them, building the small economy, and making useful and beautiful wares accessible to all of us.

 Also, we really like this stuff, and we believe there should be one place you can go to find it all.
 One place to go when you need a birthday gift for a food-obsessed friend.
 One place to look for great table linens.
 One place to window-shop and daydream.

 We won't have everything at once.
 Some of our favorite companies will launch new items with us, and we'll collaborate with others to create entirely new products exclusively for us.
 Creating something great doesn't happen overnight.
 We'll release new products often, until our larder is stocked.
 It'll take time, and we'll depend on – and we look forward to -- your ideas, feedback, and support.
 So get ready for some inspiration and come hang out!